grafana/loki/docs/sources/overview/_index.md

 -  **Scalability**

-    Loki works well at small scale.
+    Loki can be run as a single binary;
-    In single process mode, all required microservices run in one process.
+    all the components run in one process.
-    Single process mode is great for testing Loki, running it locally, or running it at a small scale.

-    Loki is also designed to scale out for large scale installations.
+    Loki is designed for scalability,
-    Each of the Loki's microservice components can be broken out into separate processes, and configuration permits individual scaling of the components.
+    as each of Loki's components can be run as microservices.
+    Configuration permits scaling the microservices individually,
+    permitting flexible large-scale installations.

 -  **Flexibility**